 Keep track of all your bills and due dates, and set reminders to ensure they’re paid before they’re past due.
 Of course, setting up automatic student loan payments is a smart way to avoid accidentally missing a payment.
 But if you’re not comfortable with doing so, that’s okay — just be sure to have a solution in place to make each payment on time.

 By have a system to avoid any missed payments, you’ll keep all your student loan accounts in good standing and you won’t hurt your credit.

 The bottom line

-If you’re wondering how to lower interest rates on student loans, these three options can help you achieve your goal.
-Start by checking with your loan servicer or lender to see whether they offer autopay or relationship discounts.
+If you’re wondering how to lower interest rates on student loans, these options can help you achieve your goal.
+Start by checking with your loan servicer or lender to see whether they offer autopay or other relationship discounts.
 These alone may be enough to get you the savings you need, especially if your credit isn’t in excellent shape.

 If your credit is in good shape, though, consider refinancing as a solution for how to get a lower interest rate on student loans.

 The average refinance rate for student loans can change often from lender-to-lender, going up and down regularly.
 Make sure to check and compare your refinance rate offers before applying to get the best deal and save the maximum you can.
 If you can qualify on your own or with a cosigner, it could make a big difference as you work to become debt-free and meet your goal of how to reduce the interest rate on student loans.